bensonjing/bensonjing.github.io/posts/neovim-as-markdown-editor.md

 ---
 title: Neovim as Markdown Editor
 abstract: A detailed explanation of how I use Neovim as Markdown editor
 introduction: This should be an introduction.
 This don't
 category: WebDev
-date: '2022-10-29'
+date: October 29, 2022
 ---